apache/datafusion-site/_posts/2024-07-20-datafusion-comet-0.1.0.md

 Comet is an open-source project, and contributors are welcome to work on any features they are interested in, but here are some current focus areas.

-- Improve Performance & Reliability
+- Improve Performance & Reliability:
-- Implement the remaining features needed so that all TPC-H queries can run entirely natively (issue)
+  - Implement the remaining features needed so that all TPC-H queries can run entirely natively
   - Implement spill support in SortMergeJoin
   - Enable columnar shuffle by default
-- Fully support Spark versions 3.5.1 (issue) and 4.0.0 (issue)
+- Fully support Spark versions 4.0.0
 - Support more Spark operators and expressions
   - We would like to support many more expressions natively in Comet, and this is a great place to start contributing.
 The contributors' guide has a section covering adding support for new expressions.
 - Move more Spark expressions into the [datafusion-comet-spark-expr] crate.
 Although the main focus of the Comet project is to provide an accelerator for Apache Spark, we also publish a standalone crate containing Spark-compatible expressions that can be used by any project using DataFusion, without adding any dependencies